coleww/washers/readme.md

 if you think this sounds like fun open an issue or make a pull request and so on

 ### TODO

+    figure out git flow?
+        KEEP just template, fake index, and readme on master. each washer-er forks the repo,
+        git clones master,
+        checks out a clean gh-pages based on master, and then pushes with force to their fork, thus wiping their copy of my gh-pages this sounds like either a bash script or i am doing this entirely wrong

     scripts/templates for quick scaffolding?